MODULE · Events

 Can the Events module handle state-government-notified holidays that come at short notice?

 Yes — this is exactly what it is built for.
-The principal or office staff add the event in under 90 seconds; WhatsApp alerts go out within minutes via the official WhatsApp Business API; attendance for the next morning auto-closes; the bus contractor's invoice picks up the new holiday automatically.
-State-notified Tuesday-afternoon holidays no longer trigger a Wednesday-morning panic.
+The principal or office staff add the event in under 90 seconds, and every dependent screen — the calendar, the events list, the upcoming timeline, the working-day count and the data-quality alerts feed — updates on the next page load.
+State-notified Tuesday-afternoon holidays no longer wait for a Wednesday-morning Excel re-upload.

 Does it support our six-day week with selectively-off Saturdays?

-How does the calendar interact with the exam schedule?
+How does the calendar interact with exam days?

 Does it integrate with the Indian holiday list, or do I have to add Diwali every year?